-La Mezquita, the Great Mosque of Cordoba and a few of its 856 columns, Andalusia.
-By Timor Espallargas.
+La Mezquita, the Great Mosque of Cordoba and a few of its 856 columns.
+Photo by Timor Espallargas.

-Cordoba is a charming little old city in southern Spain that has seen a remarkable number of religious changes over the last 2, 000 years, from Roman to Visigoth to Islamic and finally Christian, with remnants of these cultures still to be found around the town.
+Córdoba is a charming little old city in southern Spain’s Andalusia region that has seen a remarkable number of religious changes over the last 2, 000 years, from Roman to Visigoth to Islamic and finally Christian, with remnants of these cultures still to be found around the town.
 The main attraction is this spectacular structure, La Mezquita.

 The mosque’s domed ceiling of Byzantine mosaics in the mihrab.
-By Jebulon.
+Photo by Ruggero Poggianella.

 The site of La Mezquita was originally a Roman temple, replaced by a Christian Visigoth church, bought by Moorish rulers and built over as a mosque from 784 – 987.
 Many of the column pieces used were recovered from the Roman temple.

-The east wall of the Mosque of Cordoba.
-By Hameryko.
+The west wall of the Mosque of Cordoba.
+Photo by Hameryko.

 The entire centre of Cordoba, Andalucia, is a UNESCO World Heritage Site.